5 Ways to Protect Your Dachshund’s Paws This Winter

 After a chilly walk, gently wipe off and dry your dog’s paws to remove any ice and salt chemicals and prevent irritation.

-If your Dachshund is willing to wear a dog shoe or boot, here are the highest recommended dog boots online.
+If your Dachshund is willing to wear a dog boot, here are the highest recommended dog boots online.

 1. Dog Boots: This is a more rugged dog boot for winter hikes or longer walks in the snow and ice.
 They are waterproof, washable, and made for rain, snow, or hot pavement.